 The Holocaust through the Lenses- Schindler’s List v/s Jojo Rabbit

-Very few filmmakers have been audacious enough to put to the screens such historical atrocities with the intention of giving a glimpse of life in those times and places would be like.
+Very few filmmakers have been audacious enough to put to the screens such historical atrocities with the intention of giving a glimpse of what life in those times would be like.

-Two of the most discussed and well-received such movies are Schindler’s List, directed by Steven Spielberg and Jojo Rabbit, directed by Taika Waititi.
+Two of the most discussed and well-received such movies are Schindler’s List (1993), directed by Steven Spielberg and Jojo Rabbit (2019), directed by Taika Waititi.
 The two films have an incomparable presentation but deal with the same idea- Nazi Germany and associated genocides.

-While Schindler’s List depicts the entire holocaust without Hitler in any scene, Jojo Rabbit unabashedly showed a funny yet nasty Hitler who is in the end just a figment of Jojo’s imagination.
-Yes, we all grew to learn that Hitler was a bad guy but this movie in no way is intending to whitewash him.
+While Schindler’s List depicts the entire holocaust without Hitler in any scene, Jojo Rabbit unabashedly showed a funny yet nasty Hitler who, in the end just a figment of Jojo’s imagination.
+Yes, we all grew up to learn that Hitler was a bad guy but this movie in no way is intending to whitewash him.
 He still remains the bad guy.

 Schindler’s List leaves us all with remorse for the hardships and sufferings of those affected in the holocaust and hits us so deep that it can even make a lump of granite weep!
 And Jojo Rabbit?
 Well, I can promise you that you will leave the theatres with a smile.